somleng/somleng-scfm/docs/GETTING_STARTED.md

 Note that the response header is `404 Not Found`

-## Create a Callout
+## Managing Callouts

 Now that we have some contacts in our database let's create a callout.
-In Somleng SCFM a callout represents a collection of contacts that need to be called for a particular purpose.
-In this example the callout represents the disaster alert.
-A callout can be *started*, *stopped*, *paused* or *resumed* using the REST API.
+A callout represents a collection of contacts to be called for a specific purpose.

+### Creating

 Let's go ahead and create a callout: